importnikhil/Web-Dev/README.md

 # Web-Dev
 Major to minor projects from domain of Web-development.

-Tools: HTML, CSS, Bootstrap, Javascript .
+Tools used : HTML, CSS, Bootstrap, Javascript .